notaryproject/notaryproject.dev/content/en/docs/tutorials/directory-structure.md

 ### Notation Binary

-The path for the `notation` binary is
+The path for the `notation` binary is as follows.

 ```
 {NOTATION_BIN}/notation